Arnaud Dubois (2023), Ecole Nationale Supérieure d’Art et de Design of Limoges.

 Limoges porcelain has always married the beautiful with the functional.
 Some applications of porcelain draw on the material’s unique properties of strength, durability, and imperviousness to create products that enhance everyday life.
 Thanks to its unique geologic and design history, Limoges is a global centre that showcases all the possibilities of what porcelain can be.

-Figure 3.
-Arnaud Dubois (2023), Atmosphere at – Ecole Nationale Supérieure d’Art et de Design of Limoges.
+Credits: Arnaud Dubois, CNAM (2023).
+Atmosphere at – Ecole Nationale Supérieure d’Art et de Design of Limoges.

-Figure 4.
-Arnaud Dubois (2023), Atmosphere at – Ecole Nationale Supérieure d’Art et de Design of Limoges.
+Credits: Arnaud Dubois, CNAM (2023).
+Atmosphere at – Ecole Nationale Supérieure d’Art et de Design of Limoges.